koenreiniers/pim-community-dev/UPGRADE-1.6.md

  - Remove getConfiguration() and setConfiguration() from Akeneo\Component\Batch\Step\AbstractStep
  - Remove getConfigurableStepElements from Akeneo\Component\Batch\Step\AbstractStep

+The class Akeneo\Component\Batch\Step\ItemStep does not rely anymore on AbstractConfigurableStepElement to be able to create simpler StepElements implementing only NamedStepElementInterface for instance (new interface).

 TODO:

 The Akeneo\Component\Batch\Step\StepInterface should not assume the use of Akeneo\Component\Batch\Item\AbstractConfigurableStepElement.